Tripura657/FeelDownDrain/README.md

 ## 💡 Features

 - Users type in how they're feeling
-- Recognizes negative emotions and allows you to "flush" them down a virtual toilet with sound effects 🎶
+- Recognizes negative emotions and allows you to "flush" them down a virtual toilet
 - Recognizes positive emotions and lets you celebrate with balloons 🎉
 - Uses animations and visuals to make emotional release playful and therapeutic